jeremyButtler/find--Co-infections/README.md

       horizontal bar shows the number of consensuses from minor variants when 95% or 99% of reads were from the major variant.
 The number of consensus detected in each consensuses pair is shown on the x-axis as 1 or 2.
-The high error rate in the 99% major reference point that detected one consensus had aggressive filtering on the major variant.
+The high error rate in the consensus from 99-1 1 was due to aggressive filtering on the major variant.
     </em>
   </figcaption>
 <figure>